Josh Jung Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up the fourth-most home runs in baseball (122 total, 1.4 per game).
+- Nationals pitchers combine to surrender 124 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- In his most recent outing on Monday against the Cincinnati Reds, the righty tossed six innings, allowing three earned runs while surrendering six hits.
+- The lefty's most recent time out came on Tuesday against the Cincinnati Reds, when he tossed five innings, surrendering six earned runs while giving up 10 hits.

-- The 26-year-old has an ERA of 4.86, with 6.7 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.